rciam/authX509toSAML/README.md

 IGTF Classic (`1.2.840.113612.5.2.2.1`) or MICS (`1.2.840.113612.5.2.2.5`) in their policies (assuming the authX509toSAML module has been configured to map certificate policies to the eduPersonAssurance attribute).

+## License
+Licensed under the Apache 2.0 license, for details see `LICENSE`.